apache/spark/docs/sql-migration-guide.md

             no
           </td>
           <td>
             For databases, please use the ALTER DATABASE ...
-SET OWNER syntax to modify it.
+SET OWNER syntax to modify it
           </td>
         </tr>
         <tr>